reuban-zacker/DSNP---P4/README.md

 # Project Title

-Dive Into Boston and Seattle Airbnb Data
+A Quick Picture of Boston and Seattle Airbnb Data

 ## Project Motivation